 Pull the end of the yarn tail to close off the hole.
 You’ll have an even longer tail end.
 Don’t cut this off.
 We’ll be using it to secure the magic circle later.

 The first tuck goes in row 1 in the opposite direction to the yarn end.
 Skip 1 stitch and insert your needle through the next couple of stitches, pull.
 Second tuck, goes in row 2 in the opposite direction of the first tuck and third tuck is still on the same row but in the opposite direction.
 Skip 1 stitch and insert through a couple of the next stitches and pull through.

 Just remember that every tuck goes in the opposite direction of the previous one and to skip a stitch before a tuck.
 And that’s it, simple but a project saving formula.
 Using the triple tuck method ensures that the magic circle is as tight as can be.
 Above all, it secures the circle in such a way that it won’t stretch and open up either immediately or over time.
 In addition to securing the circle, this method is also great for weaving in your ends!

+You can try out your new magic circle tecniques on a number of pattern son my site including these cute amigurumis.
 Please leave a comment or send me an email if you have any questions about this technique.